ontruster74/little-shop-fe-group-starter/README.md

 ### Context:
 Q: Give some context for the project here.
 How long did you have to work on it?
 What specific work/improvements did you contribute to this FE application?

--Our frontend was finished in about a day and a half mainly implementing required functionality but we made sure to take time to ensure that we added style to make the app more useable.
+- Our frontend was finished in about a day and a half, mainly implementing required functionality, but we made sure to take time to ensure that we added style to make the app more useable.

 ### Contributors:
 Q: Who worked on this application?
 Link to your GitHub.
 Consider also providing LinkedIn link.